oroinc/documentation/user_guide/how_to_track.rst

     The code may be filled with both static and dynamic values, however the use of dynamic values requires complex back-end development.

-There are two ways to implement tracking for a website:
+There are two ways to implement tracking for a Website:

--  Add a piece of code from the *"View"* page of a campaign to the tracking script from the *"View"* page of a Website Tracking record after setUserId call.
+- Add a piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the tracking script from the :ref:`View page of the Website Tracking record <user-guide-marketing-tracking-websites-view-page>` after setUserId call.

-- Add a piece of code from the *"View"* page of a campaign to the page url
+- Add a piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the page url

 Tracked Website Example
 ------------------------

-This is the code preimplemented for Magento-based stores:
+This is the code pre-implemented for Magento stores:

 .. code-block:: html